ewpratten/ewpratten.com/content/games/minecraft/_index.md

 I also maintain a modpack that contains everything I consider "must-have" when playing.
 Any time I'm playing Minecraft, it can be assumed that I'm using my trusty quality-of-life pack.

 Want to try my take on the game?
-Check out [Evan's Pack](https://modrinth.com/modpack/ewpratten) on Modrinth, or in your favourite Modrinth-compatible launcher (Prism, MultiMC, etc..).
+Check out [my personal modpack](/games/minecraft/modpack) (also available for download in your favorite Modrinth-compatible Minecraft launcher).